 With up to 58 friaries in the three Kingdoms of England, Scotland and Wales it was often the Friars who provided much needed social services to the impoverished urban populations as well as their spiritual care through preaching, the sacraments and hospitality.

 Education and scholarship were important contributions of the medieval Greyfriars, and many of the brightest of them taught in the great universities of Oxford and Cambridge.
-Nowadays, our contribution is modest with the Franciscan International Study Centre in Canterbury providing facilities for adult Christian formation and training.
+From 1973 until 2017 the Franciscan International Study Centre in Canterbury provided facilities for adult Christian formation and the training of student Friars to the Franciscan Religious life.